derhuerst/vbb-rest/docs/why.md

 # Why use this API?

-If the public transport agency of Berlin and Brandenburg (VBB) itself provides an API, why use this one?
+The public transport agency of Berlin and Brandenburg (VBB) itself provides an API.
+Why use this one?
 (And what could VBB do better?)

 ## No API Key